Milleus/euterpe/README.md

 Euterpe is a web crawler that searches a website for internal and external broken links.
 Crawler is written in Python.
 Demo dashboard was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installation Steps

-1. Install python and pip.
-2. Install scrapy with `pip install scrapy`.

 ## Commands

 ### Crawler

+Requires scrapy installed, `pip install scrapy`.

 - `scrapy crawl check_anchor_tags -t <type> -o <filename>`